raksha-rane/stratify/README.md

 - **Data Engineering**: ETL pipeline for market data
 - **Full-Stack Development**: Backend APIs and interactive dashboard

-**⚠️ Disclaimer**: This platform is for educational and simulation purposes only.
+**Disclaimer**: This platform is for educational and simulation purposes only.
 No real trades are executed.

 ## ✨ Features